philipleindecker/philipleindecker.github.io/pages/studies.md

 # **My Studies**

-Here you will find an overview of my courses at TU Vienna and ETH Zürich.
+Here you will find an overview of my courses at ETH Zurich and TU Vienna.

 ## ETH Zürich

 ##### Core courses
-General Relativity, Quantum Optics, Phenomenology of Particle Physics I
+General Relativity, Quantum Optics, Phenomenology of Particle Physics I, Statistical Physics

 ___
 ##### Elective courses
-Computational Quantum Physics, Physics Against Cancer: The Physics of Imaging and Treating Cancer, From Entrepreneurial Thinking to Market Relevance - How Startups Scale, Data Science in Techno-Socio-Economic Systems
+Computational Quantum Physics, Physics Against Cancer: The Physics of Imaging and Treating Cancer, From Entrepreneurial Thinking to Market Relevance - How Startups Scale, Data Science in Techno-Socio-Economic Systems, Superconductivity

 ___
+##### Semester Project
+’Fast Digital Notch Filter on a Microcontroller’ in Prof. Tilman Esslinger’s Quantum Optics Group at ETHZ

+___
 ##### Teaching Assistant
-Analysis 2
+Analysis II

 ## TU Wien